 If you were dependent on dialysis before the transplant, you'll have more freedom because you won't be bound to your dialysis schedules.
 Anemia, a common problem with kidney failure, might be corrected after transplantation.
 If you have hypertension (high blood pressure), you could be on fewer blood pressure medications after transplantation.

 The risks of kidney transplantation are the same as those of any surgery.
-There is the risk of bleeding, infection, or breathing problems.
-You also might experience some side effects from the medications, and you could be more prone to infections, since the medicine you will take after transplantation lowers your body's ability to fight infection.
+There is a risk of bleeding, infection, or breathing problems.
+You also might experience some side effects from the medications, and you could be more prone to infections since the medicine you will take after transplantation lowers your body's ability to fight infection.